muhammadfarhan720/OnChip_SNN_Accelerator_Edge/README.md

 - The spiking neurons of both hidden layer and output layer follows similar architecture.
 The only difference is within the **"Weight Update Learning Engine Type**
 - The weights are imported from the learning engine at once using PISO weight
 - The spikes from the previous layer and from own layer recurrent connections are imported using PISO Spike
+- The hidden layer weight update learning engine contains unsupervised STDP learning Engine

 ## 📄 Project Presentation (PDF)